top of page

 Avoidant attachment in adult relationships

-Avoidantly attached adults (or, largely secure adults who tend towards avoidance in times of relational stress), find it difficult or unimportant to form close bonds with others.
+Avoidantly attached adults find it difficult or less compelling to form close bonds with others.
 They might enjoy less-deep friendships and relationships, but begin to pull away when the connection becomes more involved.
 Adults who are more avoidantly attached might also display hyper-independent behaviours in relationships.

 Underneath, there is a lack of trust in others and in the ability of others to remain close.
 This often presents however as finding fault in a partner or friend, or walking away at the earliest signs of conflict.
-Avoidantly attached adults also lack familiarity and skill with the beliefs and behaviours required to sustain deep connections as a result of their upbringing.
+As a result of their early learning (or lack thereof), avoidantly attached adults also lack familiarity and skill with the beliefs and behaviours required to sustain deep connections and repair relational ruptures.

 Disorganised attachment